peteryuhang/code-knowledge/the-pragmatic-programmer.md

 - eg. the word below can be translate to a language

 ```
-Listen for transactions defined by ABC Regulation 12.3 on a set of X.25 lines, translate them to XYZ Company’s format 43B, retransmit them on the satellite uplink, and store for future analysis
+Listen for transactions defined by ABC Regulation 12.3 on a set of X.25 lines, translate them to XYZ Company's format 43B, retransmit them on the satellite uplink, and store for future analysis

 From X25LINE1 (Format=ABC123) {